 In 2016, the Government decided not to extend the Waterford city boundary.
 I understand the sensitivities around it from a county perspective but that should not stop us legislating from a planning perspective.
 The Government decided not to extend the boundary and last week it decided to extend the Cork city boundary.
 Following the same logic, I propose that a joint authority of some sort to make a local area plan for the entire municipal area is required if we are to reach the targets of the national planning framework.
 It is an important element that needs to be considered in this and future legislation.

 Those local area districts, if established, could report to the regional assemblies with regard to the regional spatial strategies and planning given the regional context of the ambition for those towns.
 It, specifically, as I said, applies to Waterford, Drogheda and Athlone, which have local authorities across either side of their boundary.
-Such a proposal would alleviate the concerns of individuals regarding county identity but it would also resolve the planning sustainability concerns of myself and many others, in essence, that cities and towns cannot grow unless we have a combined planning strategy for the full suburban area.
+Such a proposal would alleviate the concerns of individuals regarding county identity but it would also resolve the planning sustainability concerns of me and many others, in essence, that cities and towns cannot grow unless we have a combined planning strategy for the full suburban area.